tamasviktorkrizsan/bash-functions/README.md

 ## Additional features

-- Enabled tracing, for debugging purposes.
+- `set -x` Enabled tracing, for debugging purposes.

-  `set -x`

-- Multiple filename patterns enabled.
-This is useful when you want to accept an array of possible input file formats.
+- `shopt -s nullglob;` Multiple filename patterns enabled.
+This is useful when you want to accept an array of possible input file formats like `user_input="*.wav *.flac *.m4a *.mp3 *.ac3 *.webm";` for FFMPEG

-`shopt -s nullglob;`

-For example compatible FFMPEG audio input formats for conversion.

-`user_input="*.wav *.flac *.m4a *.mp3 *.ac3 *.webm";`

 ## Developer notes

 ### code style

-The code in this repository formatted according the guidelines of the Google Style Guides.
+The code in this repository formatted according the standards of the Google Style Guides.
 If you want to contribute to this project, then read the guide first.

 https://google.github.io/styleguide/shellguide.html